Behind The Cocktail

 Gatsby’s Coffee

 Every morning, Mr. Gatsby wakes up with a sense of purpose and determination that fuels his relentless pursuit of wealth, success, and ultimately, the love of his life Daisy Buchanan.
-After waking, Mr. Gatsby likes to read his morning newspaper with his Whiskey spiked coffee, waiting for the day to unfold.
+After waking, Mr. Gatsby likes to read his morning newspaper with his Whiskey spiked coffee along with a side of pancakes with Maple syrup, waiting for the day to unfold.
 Do you like your morning coffee like how Gatsby likes it?

 Old Jazz Record